hernantz/blog/content/its-the-competition-stupid.md

 results tracked down.

-We all know that this is asking a lot, but, even if you are not governed by populist, dishonest or mediocre burocrats...
+We all know that this is asking a lot, but, even if you are not governed by populist, dishonest or mediocre bureaucrats...

 ### Governments are the opium of the people